william1benn/go-bigcommerce/README.md

 This library provides an unofficial Go client for the bigcommerce REST API

-> This is a forked repository, that is maintained by me, since the original developer has not merged any submitted PR's to use this repository for the added features you will need to use the _replace_ directive in your go mod file or command
+> This is a forked repository, that is maintained by me, since the original developer has not merged any submitted PR's to correct some errors.
+> To use this repository for the added features (customer endpoints, added headers, etc) you will need to use the _replace_ directive in your go mod file or command
 > look at the docs if you are unfamiliar: https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive